Complaint laid with Auditor General over Maggie Barry allegations

 According to her interview with investigators, Barry also knew it was against the rules.

-However, in a recording obtained by the Herald Barry said the opposite to the staffer the day he was due to give evidence for his co-worker's personal grievance case.
+However, in a recording obtained by the Herald, Barry said the opposite to the staffer the day he was due to give evidence for his co-worker's personal grievance case.

 In it she said writing brochures on office time was "legitimate", while acknowledging the investigators would not be impressed if they found out.